robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

 **Inside the pre-configured FPGA Configuration are the HPS Hard-IP I/O pins routed over the `FPGA Interconnect` to FPGA I/O pins to enable the usage of `Arduino Uno shields`**.

 Typically, dedicated HPS I/O pin headers are not available on SoC-FPGA development boards.
-It is for this reason that I chose this route to gain access.
+For this reason I chose this route to gain access.
 This can be seen inside the info papers and [**here**](https://github.com/robseb/HPS2FPGAmapping).
 For every Hard-IP components common Linux shell tools are available.

 1. **I²c-Devices**
     * The *Terasic DE10 Boards* have an [*ADXL345*](https://www.analog.com/en/products/adxl345.html)-Accelerometer on `i2c0`